I don’t know about you, but I love to hear the details of the Christmas story over and over!

 Jesus declared, “I am the bread of life.
 He who comes to me will never go hungry, and he who believes in me will never be thirsty.”
 (John 6:35)

-Bethlehem was home to the sacred temple flocks.
+Bethlehem was also home to the sacred temple flocks.

 Lambs were specifically raised in this area for the sacrificial system – the first-born male lambs were considered sacred.
 It was John the Baptist who said, “Look, the Lamb of God, who takes away the sin of the world!”
 (John 1:29)